sarfraznawaz2005/whatspup/README.md

 ## Issues ##

-- Currently does not seem to work in invisible/headless mode (seems to be a bug in puppeteer currently).
-So you have to set `window` option to `true` in config.js file.
+- ~~Currently does not seem to work in invisible/headless mode (seems to be a bug in puppeteer currently).
+So you have to set `window` option to `true` in config.js file.~~ Now works in hidden mode, just ignore initial error messages shown on screen.

 ## Contribute ##